vincenzomos/reactiveSpringWorkshop/Readme.md

 To route requests to that handler, you need to expose a RouterFunction to Spring Boot.
 You can do this by creating a @Bean of type RouterFunction<ServerResponse>.

-Modify that class so that GET requests to "/streamDataFunctional" are routed to the handler you just implemented.
+Modify that class so that GET requests to `/streamData` are routed to the handler you just implemented.

-*Some tips*
+**Some tips**
 - There is already a unit/integration test available for the endpoint (`nl.sogeti.reactivespring.bitcoindata.FunctionalStyleBitcoinDataConfigurationTest`)
 - The content type "application/json" results in a finite collection
-- Browsers only can consume a stream by producing Server Sent events. (`MediaType.TEXT_EVENT_STREAM`)
+- Browsers only can consume a stream by producing Server Sent events. (`MediaType.TEXT_EVENT_STREAM or MediaType.APPLICATION_STREAM_JSON)
 - More info on [the Spring WebFlux.fn reference documentation](http://docs.spring.io/spring-framework/docs/5.0.3.RELEASE/spring-framework-reference/web.html#web-reactive-server-functional)

-## A Trading Signal Service
+## Excercise 7:  A Trading Signal Service
 Once you have your API working it would be nice if we can also find a way to do some useful stuff with the stream of bitcoindata.

 There is already an existing Service named `TradingService` We would like to have a service that can stream Signals based on price movements.
 The service already has a couple of simple convenience methods to notice and create Signals.
+These methods are based on a mechanism that uses a sliding window over all the prices and keeps on checking if a big move is noticed.

 Also now there already is a constant for the minimal price move in percentage (0.2)  That is pretty low but off course you would like to see some
-Signals.
+Signals for the sake of seeing some events.
 Try to use this to make the method return a stream of Signals.

+Tip:
+- You could use the operator buffer for this.
+[Documentation for buffer operator](https://projectreactor.io/docs/core/release/api/reactor/core/publisher/Flux.html#buffer--)
+- Off course if you like to implement things different feel free to do so :)

 Once again make the necessary adjustments to create an endpoint named `/streamSignals` for this service.

-### Cold Stream vs Hot Stream
+### Excercise 8: Cold Stream vs Hot Stream
 When we implemented the endpoint  `/streamData`  you might have noticed that it is just showing the same data on each request all over again.
 This is because the data we return are is static, fixed length streams which are easy to deal with.
 A more realistic use case for reactive might be something that happens infinitely.
 In this example bitcoin price changes will never stop off course.
 These types of streams are called hot streams, as they are always running and can be subscribed to at any point in time, missing the start of the data.

-One way to create a hot stream is by converting a cold stream into one.
-Let’s create a Flux that starts when we startup the application and keeps on s streaming the bitcoinprices without starting over.
+One way to create a hot stream is by converting a cold stream into a hot one.
+Let’s create a Flux that starts when we startup the application and keeps on streaming the bitcoinprices without starting over.
 This would simulate an infinite stream of data coming from an external resource: